IBM-Cloud/docs/services/Auto-Scaling/index.md

 import SwiftMetricsBluemix
 ```
  + Initialize and start the agent:
-    +  Create instances of the SwiftMetrics and SwiftMonitor classes in your app.
+    +  Declare variables of the SwiftMetrics and SwiftMonitor in your app.
       ```
       let sm: SwiftMetrics
       let monitor: SwiftMonitor
+      ```
+    +  Create instances of the SwiftMetrics and SwiftMonitor classes in your app.
+      ```
       sm = try SwiftMetrics()
       _ = SwiftMetricsKitura(swiftMetricsInstance: sm)
       _ = SwiftMetricsBluemix(swiftMetricsInstance: sm)